klen/mixer/README.rst

 Custom fields
 -------------

-Mixer allows you to define generators for fields by manually.
+The mixer allows you to define generators for fields by manually.

 Quick example: ::